-Photoshop is an extremely powerful piece of software for any photographer to have in their arsenal.
-It is really complex and allows photographers and retouchers to achieve gorgeous images, but it can require in-depth knowledge to be proficient at Photoshop.
+Photoshop is an extremely powerful piece of software for any photographer to have in their arsenal for landscape photography.
+It is really comprehensive and allows photographers and retouchers to achieve gorgeous images, but it can require in-depth knowledge to be proficient at Photoshop.

 Tip #1 – Master The Adjustments Panel